nucleuslabs/form-capacitor/docs/api.md

 Hooks are supposed to get rid of nesting, but we are using a <Context.Provider/> to manage all the nice form-capacitor things and that is one of the reasons that we are using a hook that returns a Component.

-The Other reason we are using this strange pattern is that if we want nice observables in our root form (which is not always the case), we can use observables that are accessible using the `useFormContext()` hook such as `formStatus.isChanged` and `errorMap` and `formData` directly in our root form component.
+Another reason we are using this strange pattern is this:

+If we want nice observables in our root form, we need to wrap the observables in an observer function so that they are accessible using the [`useFormContext()`](#useformcontext) hook which returns nice things like `status.isChanged`, and `stateTree` directly in our root form component and they will re-render automatically when they change.

 ###usage

 ```jsx harmony